SnickerdoodleLabs/Web3-Glossary/COMMON.md

 [Avalanche Protocol](https://docs.avax.network/).
 It is composed of a dynamic subset of Avalanche validators working together to achieve consensus on the state of one or more blockchains.

+## Transaction Fee

+Every blockchain requires that a fee be paid by a user in order to interact with their digital assets.
+You interact with your digital assets (i.e. trade them or move them to new accounts) by broadcasting a transaction to the blockchain network through your [wallet](#wallet) software.
+In order to prevent the blockchain network from being spammed by frivolous transaction, a monetary cost is imposed, called a transaction fee.
+In the case of the Ethereum network or Ethereum-like networks, the transaction fee is referred to as *gas*.

 ## Wallet

 A crypto wallet (also commonly referred to as a digital wallet), is a piece of software that lets you interact with your digital assets on the blockchain.
 The wallet does this through the use of public-key cryptography technology to generate account addresses.